-- Authors grant Ancient World Magazine a non-exclusive licence to publish the submitted article.
+- Authors who do not receive payment for their article grant Ancient World Magazine a non-exclusive licence to publish their submitted article.

 - Articles, once published, will not be removed: in principle, they remain on the website in perpetuity.

-- Authors agree not to republish the submitted article elsewhere, either online or offline, for a period of no less than four months.
+- Authors who contribute an article for free are not allowed to republish the submitted article elsewhere, either online or offline, for a period of no less than six months.

-- If an author decides to have an article republished elsewhere, they should inform Ancient World Magazine about this beforehand.
+- If the author of an unpaid article decides to have an article republished elsewhere, they should inform Ancient World Magazine about this beforehand.

-If you submit an article for publication on this website, you agree to the rules laid out above.
+- If you submit a proposal for an article for publication on this website, you agree to the rules laid out above.

-Be aware that all submissions are reviewed by members of our regular team and, if accepted, may be edited before publication.
+Be aware that all submissions are reviewed by members of our editorial team or external subject experts and, if accepted, may be edited before publication.